plantoncloud/planton-cloud-kubernetes-pulumi-module/README.md

-# planton-cloud-kubernetes-pulumi-module
+# Deploy PlantonCloud on Kubernetes

-Pulumi Module to Deploy "PlantonCloud on Kubernetes" w/ Planton Cloud
+This is a Planton Cloud Pulumi Module to deploy [Planton Cloud](https://planton.cloud/) on Kubernetes.